Hartdrooz/dockernotes/swarm.md

 Only one leader will be available at the time to do change to the swarm.

+## Note for production

+Always run 5 swarm manager in production inside the cluster

 ## Start the swarm

 **--advertise-addr** Set the ip to the swarm